 - DIY & Purchased Decor, $2,200 (Candles, glassware, chandeliers, votives, family picture frames, cake topper, sequined tablecloth for cake tables)

-All right, here’s the heavy hitter, so we’ll take it one piece at a time.
+All right, here’s the heavy hitter of our wedding budget, so we’ll take it one piece at a time.
 The venue fee is high, but it was competitive with the rates of other venues in the area and the Board of Trade came with a lot of extras like uplighting, Chiavari chairs, tables, glassware, and a venue coordinator.
 And it’s a gorgeous venue in a great location.

 I absolutely wanted champagne served at the wedding, but the $10/person charge on top of the food and beverage quote was pretty steep.
 When I asked our venue coordinator Leah about alternatives (like bringing our own), she suggested that we order champagne for a fraction of the guests, and the only catch was that if we ran out, they would not be responsible to provide more.
 Seemed fair to me, so we served (and were charged for) champagne for half of our guest list.
 When we returned from our honeymoon, BM Skittles’s wife (who loves herself a good glass of bubbly) excitedly was telling me about how we drank the reception dry of champagne!
 As the very last song was playing, she went to the bar for another glass and the bartenders said that they had just run out, which had never happened before!
 She was so proud of herself and all the other champagne-guzzling guests that we had achieved such a feat!
 I was so glad she told me that, because it absolutely confirmed my decision to add that champagne on—it cost us extra, but I know that every glass we paid for was enjoyed by our bubble-happy guests.